Punk Garden

 Basilica Genovese

-Genovese is the most popular basil with its large, convex leaves and strong full flavor.
-Grows vigorously and feels good from being topped, then it branches out and gives even more harvest.
+Genovese is the most popular basil with its large, convex leaves and strong, full flavor.
+Grows vigorously and thrives on being topped, which will cause it to branch out and produce even more.
 A classic to use in pasta dishes or make pesto.

-Sow at least 6 weeks before transplanting after the last night of frost.
+Pre-sow at least 6 weeks before planting out after the last frost.

 Grown by : Ove & Linus at Fröverkstan (Arkelstorp).